NVIDIA/NeMo-Curator/README.md

 These modules offer flexibility and permit reordering, with only a few exceptions.
 In addition, the [NeMo Framework Launcher](https://github.com/NVIDIA/NeMo-Megatron-Launcher) provides pre-built pipelines that can serve as a foundation for your customization use cases.

-## Get Started

-- To install NeMo Curator, see [Install NeMo Curator](#install-nemo-curator).
-- To download your dataset, build your pipeline, and curate your database, see [Use the Python Library](#use-the-python-library).
-- To see a demonstration of how NeMo Curator modules improve downstream performance, see [Module Ablation and Compute Performance](#module-ablation-and-compute-performance).

 ## Resources

 - [Documentation](docs/)
 - [Examples](examples/)
 - [Tutorials](tutorials/)

-## Prerequisites
+## Get Started

-- Python 3.10 or above
-- CUDA 12 (or above)
-- NVIDIA GPU
+This section explains how to install NeMo Curator and use the Python library, Python modules, and CLI scripts.
+It also includes a list of tutorials to help you get started right away.
+Finally, this section explains how to use the NeMo Framework Launcher as an alternative method for interfacing with NeMo Curator.

-## Install NeMo Curator
+### Install NeMo Curator

-NeMo Curator is available in the [NeMo Framework Container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/nemo).
+NeMo Curator is available in the [NeMo Framework Container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/nemo/tags).
 The latest release of NeMo Curator comes preinstalled in the container.

+Before installing NeMo Curator, ensure that the following requirements are met:

++- Python 3.10 (or above)
++- CUDA 12 (or above)
++- NVIDIA GPU (optional)

 First, clone the NeMo Curator repository in GitHub.